boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 I teraz nie wiem, czy źle się stało, że do Gibsona zajrzałem tak późno, czy może jednak to spóźnienie nie było wcale takie złe.

-TODO Dodać akcenty i komentarze
+TODO komentarze

 ## *Introduction*:

 > In this book, *environment* will refer to the surroundings of those organisms that perceive and
 > behave, that is to say, animals.

+Już w roku 1979 można było zauważyć, że adaptują się, uczą, zachowują i działają celowo nie tylko zwierzęta, a poza tym nie da się zachowywać nie reagując na jakieś źródło informacji, a więc wystarczyłoby *behave* (może jako to, co robią powiedzmy jakieś *physical processes*), ale to i tak znacznie lepsze pierwsze zdanie wprowadzenia do książki dotyczącej psychologii niż wiele innych tego rodzaju zdań.

-The environment of plants, organisms that lack sense organs and
+> The environment of plants, organisms that lack sense organs and muscles, is not relevant in the
-> muscles, is not relevant in the study of perception and behavior.
-We shall treat the vegetation of
+> study of perception and behavior.

+Fajnie, ale dlaczego?

-> the world as animals do, as if it were lumped together with the inorganic minerals of the world,
+> We shall treat the vegetation of the world as animals do, as if it were lumped together with the
-> with the physical, chemical, and geological environment.
-Plants in general are not animate; they
+> inorganic minerals of the world, with the physical, chemical, and geological environment.
+Plants
-> do not move about, they do not behave, they lack a nervous system, and they do not have
+> in general are not animate; they do not move about, they do not behave, they lack a nervous
-> sensations.
-In these respects they are like the objects of physics, chemistry, and geology.
+> system, and they do not have sensations.
+In these respects they are like the objects of physics,
+> chemistry, and geology.

+Jasne, rośliny nie mają układu nerwowego, ale układ nerwowy nie jest warunkiem koniecznym zachowania.
+A o "wrażeniach" roślin możemy przypuszczać, że nie pewnie nie istnieją jako własności subiektywnego doświadczenia, ale jako funkcjonalne wejścia informacyjne - czemu nie?

 > Biology begins with the division between the nonliving and the living.
 But psychology begins with
 > the division between the inanimate and the animate, and this is where we choose to begin.

+I znowu pudło, ale imponująco blisko.
+Biologia zajmuje się życiem, a psychologia zajmuje się celowością.

 > The environment consists of the *surroundings* of animals.
 Let us observe that in one sense the
 > surroundings of a single animal are the same as the surroundings of all animals but that in
 > another sense the surroundings of a single animal are different from those of any other
 > animal. (s.
 3)

+Ponieważ różne zwierzęta obchodzą różne rzeczy, a środowisko jako przedmiot i zarazem strefa zachowania to konstelacja powiązanych zadań.

 ## *The Environment to be Perceived* / *The Animal and the Environment* / *The Mutuality of Animal and Environment*: